5-PATH®: Five Phase Advanced Transformational Hypnosis™ Overview

-Therapist then goes after the Mistake-Making-Part, similar to how the client did, but perhaps even stronger.
+Hypnotist then goes after the Mistake-Making-Part, similar to how the client did, but perhaps even stronger.

 This will often cause new insight in the client with regard to the situation to occur which will be useful in accomplishing the forgiveness of herself.